ehrenbrav/nestcamDIY/README.md

 </details>

 If that fails, you will need to troubleshoot why the Pi is not connecting to Wi-Fi.
 This is a common problem and there are ample materials written about it.
-Honestly, the easiest way to trouble shoot is just to describe the issue to ChatGPT and let it guide you through troubleshooting.
+Honestly, the easiest way to troubleshoot is just to describe the issue to ChatGPT and let it guide you through debugging.

 Once you have SSH access to the Pi: